 From a classical Chinese medicine perspective, treatment revolves around the appropriate way to affect the patient's qi, rather than an herb or formula reported to treat their disease or symptom name.
 This classically based principle underlies every lecture and clinical case example within this comprehensive course.
 By focusing on classical principals as the basis for the understanding Chinese medicine, clinical results are not only improved; what seemed mysterious becomes obvious, and the skills of the famous doctors of the past no longer seem so hard to fathom.

 This in-depth online training course is designed to be paired with a hands-on, in-person herb immersion workshop.
-We strongly feel tasting, examining, experiencing and discussing herbs is the best method to truly understand the theory contained in this course and become a confident and effective herbalist.
-While in person attendance is not required for purchase of the course, we again stress the importance of practical and experiential learning.
-Please visit traditionalstudies.org for in-person herb immersion workshop dates and locations.
+We strongly believe in the importance of examining, experiencing, discussing and comparing herbs to truly understand herbal theory and become a confident and effective herbalist.
+While in-person attendance is not required for purchase of the online course, we again stress the importance of practical and experiential learning.
+Please visit traditionalstudies.org for in-person herb immersion workshop dates and locations around the globe.

 Presented by JulieAnn Nugent-Head, the Classical Herbalist training program is an online, self paced course designed to take participants back to the way herbs were understood and prescribed by Huang Di, Zhang Zhongjing, Sun Simiao, Zhu Danxi, Li Dongyuan, Zhang Jingyue, Ye Tianshi and other great scholar-practitioners through time.

 Module 01 lays out the foundations of Chinese herbal medicine from the Huang Di Nei Jing and the Shen Nong Ben Cao Jing.